-Democrats on Intelligence Committee see no evidence of Trump wiretapping claim
+Senator: Comey to say whether FBI probing Russia, Trump campaign

 - The President has not provided any evidence to support his claim

 "It can all be put to bed with one phone call," said Sen. Mark Warner, the top Democrat on the Senate Intelligence Committee, before heading into a hearing of the group Tuesday afternoon.
-"I have seen absolutely no evidence of President Trump's claim about President (Barack) Obama."
+"I have seen absolutely no evidence of President Trump's claim about President Obama."

 Warner said he expects the first public hearing from the Senate Intelligence Committee on Russia later this month.
 The Virginia Democrat said he wanted to hear from Roger Stone, a former Trump adviser whose contact with "Guccifer 2.0"-- the online persona who claims responsibility for hacking the Democratic National Committee -- also had Sen. John McCain wanting to question him.